<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 31% of all improvements increase staff and customer satisfaction

-Continuous improvement organizations understand that these metrics play a direct role in ensuring the success of the business, and they strive to achieve the highest possible safety, satisfaction, and quality.
+Continuous improvement organizations understand that these metrics play a direct role in ensuring business success, and they strive to achieve the highest possible levels of safety, satisfaction, and quality.
 They know that happy customers and happy employees are critical for success.
 The fact that these metrics indirectly affect the bottom line is just an added bonus to continuous improvement.

 1 in 10 Improvements Save Money

-Of all of the improvement ideas implemented by your employees, you can expect that around 13% will save your organization money.
+Of all the improvement ideas implemented by your employees, you can expect about 13% to save your organization money.

-Over 30% of those cost savings will be annually recurring, resulting in a long-term benefit and far greater ROI.
+Over 30% of those cost savings will be recurring, resulting in long-term benefits and far greater ROI.

 The average impact of a cost-saving idea is $70,000 in its first year of implementation.